 Calculating bottom-line return is just one consideration in making a business investment.
 Tim Berry is a developer of business plan software and says that sometimes it pays to forget the formal financial definition.

 Berry says that every business expense, including time, resources, and money, is an investment.
 While you may not always get a positive value return, what you gain can be more than just cash.

 The process of developing a ROI analysis puts the business strategy under a microscope and helps prioritize what is unique and most important.
 Sometimes strategic flaws and threats to a business plan are revealed, which can be a valuable insight.

 So there may not be a perfect answer to the question “Is this investment worth it?” but the ROI formula can give you a quick analysis of possible profitability.
-And, best of all, it can keep you away from the rocks when charting a new course for your business.
+Often your accounting software can help calculate the numbers for you.
+The percentage your ROI calculation comes back with can keep you away from the rocks when charting a new course for your business.